magento/devdocs/src/cloud/project/project-upgrade.md

 Review the [{{site.data.var.ece}} service versions][version compatibility matrix] information for the latest software version requirements.
 Your upgrade tasks may include the following:

--  Update your PHP version Elasticsearch version, and other services
+-  Update PHP, Elasticsearch, and other services for compatibility with new Magento version.
+See [Change service version].
--  Convert an older configuration management file
+-  Convert an older configuration management file.
--  Update the `.magento.app.yaml` file with new settings for hooks and environment variables
+-  Update the `.magento.app.yaml` file with new settings for hooks and environment variables.
--  Upgrade third-party extensions to the latest supported version
+-  Upgrade third-party extensions to the latest supported version.
--  Update the `.gitignore` file
+-  Update the `.gitignore` file.

 {:.bs-callout-info}
 If you upgrade the PHP version, you must also submit a Support ticket to update the New Relic service.

 ### Configuration management

-If you are upgrading from 2.1.4 or later to 2.2.x or later and use [Configuration Management], you need to migrate the `config.local.php` file.
+This upgrade is required only when you upgrade from {{site.data.var.ee}} 2.1.4 or later to 2.2.x or later and use [Configuration Management].
+In this case, you need to migrate the `config.local.php` file.
 Older versions used a `config.local.php` file for Configuration Management, but version 2.2.0 and later use the `config.php` file.
 This file works exactly like the `config.local.php` file, but it has different configuration settings that include a list of your enabled modules and additional configuration options.

 {:.procedure}
 To create a temporary `config.php` file: